Software-Development-Guidelines/CMSchangelog/README.md

 removed| for deprecated features removed in this release. deprecated| for once-stable features removed in upcoming releases.

-///Additional words are available as introduction to each change of the list the ADDITIONS,ENHANCEMENTS.BUGFIXES.SECURITY.REMOVED.DEPRECATED.
+[Additional words](/CHANGELOG.md)are available as introduction to each change of the list the ADDITIONS, ENHANCEMENTS, BUGFIXES, SECURITY, REMOVED, DEPRECATED.

 **If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/colomet/CMSchangelog/issues).**